 Remember: your bot can only build on your brand.
-Even if it succeeds in getting you a lot of followers, your account will need to offer them something substantial or they won’t stick around.
+Even if it succeeds in getting you a lot of followers, your account will need to offer them something substantial for them to stick around.

 There are millions of accounts on Instagram – why would anyone follow yours if it doesn’t interest them?

 Once you decide on a niche and theme, feel free to experiment.
 Think differentiated content, background colors, and filters, but keep to your established style.
 It’s tough!
-So invest at least a few months into creating good content before you decide to automate.
+So invest at least a few months into creating good content before you decide to try Instagram automation.

 Pro Tips: Invest in a good camera.
 Posts with faces get more engagement.
 Be witty in the captions.
-Put tags in the first comment and not the caption.
+Put hashtags in the first comment and not the caption.

 3. Do Your Research

-Locate your audience and see what hashtags they use the most.
-And which ones they are likely to follow.
+Locate your audience and see which hashtags they use the most, and which ones they are likely to follow.
 Go for the ones with fewer posts to allow your post to trend – and then also take a leap of faith and go for the ones with a greater number of posts.

 The engagement you get from trending in a small hashtag will help your post stand out in the bigger tag!

 Find out who the other bloggers in your niche are.
 Follow them and see what they are doing right and where they seem to be messing up.
 If they like your blog, they might even follow you back – win-win!

 Locate your competition too.
 For instance, if you’re a fashion blogger from the Middle East, see who else is blogging about fashion in your region.
 Browse through the comments and tags of these blogs to see what topics your audience cares about.